Delhi: Several women at all-women’s college allege sexual assault by drunken men at annual fest

 A woman said first-year women students were lying unconscious on the campus following the incident.

 Students from the all-women Gargi College in New Delhi have alleged that a group of men barged into the campus during the annual cultural fest last week and sexually assaulted them while the police looked on, NDTV reported on Sunday.
+The college students will hold a protest march on Monday, demanding “safe fest or no fest”.

-During the college festival “Reverie”, around 6:30 pm on Thursday, many unruly, drunk men allegedly mobbed the entrances of the college in South Delhi and forced their way in.
+During the college festival “Reverie”, around 6.30 pm on Thursday, many unruly, drunk men allegedly mobbed the entrances of the college in South Delhi and forced their way in.
+In an official statement, the students said although a pass system was introduced this year for men to enter the college, things started going out of hand after 3.30 pm when a crowd of 300-400 men pushed through the gates.
+“The administration also showed its laxity by opening gates from time to time,” it said.
+“The police force and RAF [Rapid Action Force] did nothing to control the situation.”

+The students said close to 1,000 men had gathered on campus.
+“Men stood in gangs, ogled at women, groped them, tried to feel them up and touched them throughout the concert,” their statement added.

 She alleged that the men chased the women around campus.
 The caller said first-year women students were lying unconscious on the campus following the incident.